TritonDataCenter/rfd/rfd/0073/README.md

 The proposal is to keep this behavior the same: the `-h` and `-p` options would be used to specify a hostname (or IP address) and port for use with non-SRV-based discovery.
-A new option `-s srvDomain` would be used to specify a service name for SRV-based discovery with A-based fallback.

-As with the Node client, it would be illegal to specify `-s` with either `-h` or `-p`.
+A new option `-S srvDomain` would be used to specify a service name for SRV-based discovery with A-based fallback.
+The `MORAY_SERVICE` environment variable can be used to specify a default value.
+As with the Node client, it would be illegal to specify `-S` with either `-h` or `-p`.
+It's not illegal to specify `MORAY_SERVICE` with `MORAY_URL`.
+The former takes precedence (as long as `-h` and `-p` are not also specified).

 Examples:

     # Common case: use SRV if available and fall back to A if not.
-    listbuckets -s 1.moray.emy-10.joyent.us
+    listbuckets -S 1.moray.emy-10.joyent.us

+    # The same, configured from the environment.
+    MORAY_SERVICE=1.moray.emy-10.joyent.us listbuckets

     # Point client at a specific Moray process (no DNS)
     listbuckets -h 10.1.2.3 -p 2021